 Give larger items a good snap to shake out wrinkles as you hang them.
 My line is long and sags in the middle, and I don’t care to prop it up with a long, wackly pole, so I just hang short things in the middle.
 Long things like sheets, jeans, and overalls go at the ends.
 Thin things like sheets and shirts can be held overlapped with one pin.
 This isn’t because I am too cheap to buy pins, but so that the wind won’t blow everything up and down the line.
 You should try not to pin two thick things together as it will leave a wet spot.
 Just grab something thinner as you hang up the clothes.

 Thick things like jeans should be hung by the waist, because when I hang them by the hems, the water drips down into the thickest part of the jeans that are hardest to dry.
 Pull out the pockets.
-Shirts should be hung by the corners so the wind bellies them out like a spinnaker; it blows the wrinkles out and you can hang socks and underwear in the space where it sags down in the middle.
+Shirts should be hung by the corners so the wind bellies them out like a sail; it blows the wrinkles out and you can hang socks and underwear in the space where it sags down in the middle.
 Dress pants I hang creased by the hems, but I suppose they would be just fine tossed in the dryer for 5 minutes with the very dark lint-loving clothes and then hung up.
 Dresses I hang by the hem so they belly out in the wind and dry without stiffness or wrinkles.

 Fragrant and Clean